 For its weight, this jacket is surprisingly warm.
 Featuring 65-grams of PlumaFill insulation, this lightweight insulated jacket is not built for the coldest days and performs best in Fall and Spring temperatures.
 When the temperatures dipped down to -15 degrees Fahrenheit, we reached for this ultralight piece as an additional layer, and it sufficed well when layered.
 It serves its purpose well for temperatures at freezing and just above.

 Weight & Compression

 The PlumaFill insulation is quite lofty and compressible while the face fabric isn't bulky but ultra lightweight.
 When fully compressed, it stuffs down to roughly the size of a medium-sized pencil bag.

 The Micro Puff stuffs into its left pocket, zips up, and has a durable carabiner-loop.
 This makes it perfect to clip to a harness or backpack.
 If you don't want to clip it on, it fits nicely into a small rocket-pack or even running back, making it our top pick for lightweight missions.
 Take it with you while long-distance running, day hiking, backpacking, or multi-pitch climbing.

 Featuring a 0.7oz 10-D100% nylon Pertex Quantum face fabric and 65-grams of insulation, this jacket provides sufficient weather resistance for an insulated jacket but does not perform above and beyond other competitors.

-During our water testers, water repelled for roughly one minute before soaking and wetting the fabric, making it relatively water resistant.
+During our water tests, water repelled for roughly one minute before soaking and wetting the fabric, making it relatively water resistant.
 The DWR water-resistant finish did a great job to wick the water but isn't sufficient to protect in a full-blown rainstorm.
 That said, with its lightweight design and slippery face fabric, it's advantageous to layer it under a rain shell when mother nature howls and brings down the precipitation hammer.